-RULE 16.1 GROUNDWATER TRANSPORT FEE
+RULE 16.1 GROUNDWATER EXPORT FEE

-- (a) The District may impose a reasonable fee or surcharge, established by Board resolution, for transportation of groundwater out of the District using one of the following methods: - (1) a fee negotiated between the District and the transporter; or - (2) a rate not to exceed the equivalent of the District's tax rate per hundred dollars of valuation for each thousand gallons of water transferred out of the district or 2.5 cents per thousand gallons of water, if the District assesses a tax rate of less than 2.5 cents per hundred dollars of valuation.
+- (a) The District may impose an export fee or surcharge, established by Board resolution, for export of groundwater out of the District using one of the following methods: - (1) a fee negotiated between the District and the exporter; or - (2) a rate not to exceed the equivalent of the District's tax rate per hundred dollars of valuation for each thousand gallons of water exported from the District or 2.5 cents per thousand gallons of water, if the District assesses a tax rate of less than 2.5 cents per hundred dollars of valuation.

-If a production fee is assessed, this transport fee shall not exceed 10 percent of the amount of the fee assessed for the production of water for use within the District.
+If a production fee is assessed, this export fee shall not exceed 10 percent of the amount of the fee assessed for the production of water for use within the District.

-(b) Payment of the Groundwater Transport Fee shall be made at a time negotiated under 16.1(a)(1) or no later than the payment deadline established by the General Manager.
+(b) Payment of the Groundwater Export Fee shall be made at a time negotiated under 16.1(a)(1) or no later than the payment deadline established by the General Manager.